List of Low Sodium Foods That Everyone Must know!

 8. White Beans and Garlic

 Do like the chips and dip kind of snacks?
-You may be surprised to know that the traditional white beans and garlic can be easily turned into your favourite chips and dip snacks.
+You may be surprised to know that the traditional white beans and garlic can be easily turned into your favorite chips and dip snacks.
 Cook or bake white beans and for the dip use lemon juice and garlic.
 White beans and garlic are low sodium foods and each serving contains just about 94mg of sodium.
 This delicious snack is packed with 4g of fiber and 7g of protein.

 Asparagus is not just rich in Vitamin K but contains very little sodium too.
-Asparagus can be used as a topping on your favourite pasta.
+Asparagus can be used as a topping on your favorite pasta.
 This filling dish will keep you full for a longer period of time.
 Each serving of asparagus contains about 179 calories, 5g of protein, 2g of fiber and about 106mg of sodium.

 10. Steak and Melons